 In addition to direct impacts, climate change also has indirect effects on biodiversity.
 Triggers are adaptations in land use, for example in agriculture and forestry, or measures to protect the population and infrastructure, such as modified water management.
 The implementation of climate protection measures, such as the expansion of renewable energies or the insulation of buildings, also influences the occurrence of species and the quality of habitats.
-However, in most cases, it is difficult to demonstrate the extent to which these developments influence biodiversity since numerous other factors usually have an additional impact in on climate change.
+However, in most cases, it is difficult to demonstrate the extent to which these developments influence biodiversity since numerous other factors besides climate change usually have an additional impact.

 Consequences for biotopes, habitats and ecosystems

-Biotopes and ecosystems live through the interrelation of different plant and animal species.
-A modified species composition, as well as changes in the characteristics and behaviour of individual species, endanger this complex interaction.
+Biotopes and ecosystems live on the interrelation of different plant and animal species.
+A modified species composition, as well as changes in the characteristics and behavior of individual species, endanger this complex interaction.
 Since, for example, shifts in life cycles do not occur in the same way for all species, interdependent species (e.g. predator-prey, flower-pollinator dependencies) can be decoupled in time and space.